sebald/guidelines/docs/typescript/1_type_system.md

 ## Interfaces

 In order to create more complex types than primites (`number`, `string`, `boolean`), TypeScript also allows us to create own abstrac types in form of interfaces.
 An interface defines a set of properties and method signatures an object must implement.
-If an object adheres to an interface, it *implements* that interface.^[["What Is an Interface"](http://docs.oracle.com/javase/tutorial/java/concepts/interface.html).
+If an object adheres to an interface, it *implements* that interface.^[["What is an Interface"](http://docs.oracle.com/javase/tutorial/java/concepts/interface.html).
 The Java Tutorials.
 Oracle]

 Following the example from the [duck typing section](#duck-typing) an object describing a `character` could be defined by an interface as follows: